 The grammatical structure is also much simpler and easier to get the hang of than some other languages.
 There are no noun genders or verb conjugations, and only three tenses – so you won’t have to worry about the subjunctive, pluperfect, and imperfect tenses that are known for scaring learners away.

-Afrikaans is also interesting in the fact that most translations are very direct.
-For example, the word ‘aardvark’ literally translates to ‘earth pig’ in English.
-As a result, many English speakers enjoy finding out how Afrikaans words translate, which makes the learning process more fun and enjoyable.
+Afrikaans is also interesting because most translations are very direct.
+For example, the word aardvark literally translates to ‘earth pig’ in English.
+As a result, many English speakers enjoy finding out how Afrikaans words translate, which makes the learning process more fun.

-Plus, as mentioned earlier, due to its history of being brought over to South Africa and Namibia by the Dutch – by studying Afrikaans you can essentially learn two languages for the price of one.
+Plus, as mentioned earlier – due to its history of being brought over to South Africa and Namibia by the Dutch – you can essentially learn two languages for the price of one by studying Afrikaans.

-Swedish is a Scandinavian language and another member of the Germanic family of languages.
-It’s spoken by almost ten million people worldwide, around 8.5 million of which live in Sweden.
+Swedish is a Scandinavian language and another member of the Germanic language family.
+It’s spoken by almost 10 million people worldwide, around 8.5 million of which live in Sweden.
 Even if you’ve never been to Sweden yourself, you might have come across the language during a trip out to IKEA…

 Getting your head around the extra Swedish vowels (å, ä, and ö) may take a little more getting used to.
-However, since Swedish also shares a lot of grammar, sentence structure, and vocabulary similarities with English, it shouldn’t be too painful.
+But, since Swedish also shares a lot of grammar, sentence structure, and vocabulary similarities with English, it shouldn’t be too tricky.

 Another plus of learning Swedish (or Norwegian and Danish for that matter) is that it opens the door to learning other Scandinavian languages.
 There are close links between Swedish, Norwegian, and Danish – and speakers of these languages are often able to understand the others without too much difficulty.

 Not to mention, Sweden is a beautiful place to travel to, boasting breathtaking lakes and enchanting forests.
-Whether enjoying the Swedish countryside or exploring cities like Stockholm, it’s no surprise that Sweden is consistently ranked as one of the most desirable places to live in the world.
+It’s no surprise that Sweden is consistently ranked as one of the most desirable places to live in the world.

-However, Danish still shares similar grammar rules, sentence structures, and vocabulary as English, and there’s also hundreds of cognates between the two.
-For example, ‘absolutely’ is ‘absolut’ in Dutch, ‘after’ is ‘efter’, and ‘half’ is ‘halv’.
+However, Danish still shares similar grammar rules, sentence structures, and vocabulary with English, and there’s also hundreds of cognates between the two.
+For example, ‘absolutely’ is absolut in Dutch, ‘after’ is efter, and ‘half’ is halv.

-Being able to speak in another language is an invaluable skill to have.
-Not only is it great for the brain, it can also lead to new career opportunities, improve your understanding of different cultures, and provide you with the perfect excuse to travel to new places.
+Being able to speak another language is an invaluable skill to have.
+Not only is it great for your brain, but it can also open career opportunities, improve your understanding of different cultures, and be the perfect excuse to travel.

-While some people are naturally more gifted, learning languages can be for everyone.
-And if you’re not sure where to begin, why not start off with a language that’s proven to be a little easier to learn?
+While some people are naturally more gifted at language learning, everyone can do it.
+So, to get started, why not choose a language that’s easier to learn?

-Opting for a language that shares the similar vocabulary, pronunciation, grammar, and Germanic heritage as English, or one that’s free of complex grammatical structures and unique alphabet characters, should give you the nice kickstart to the learning process that you need.
-From Dutch and Norwegian, to Indonesian and Afrikaans, these languages will take you all over.
+Selecting a language that shares the similar vocabulary, pronunciation, grammar, and Germanic heritage as English, or one that’s free of complex grammatical structures and unique alphabet characters, should help to kickstart the learning process.
+From Dutch and Norwegian, to Indonesian and Afrikaans, these languages will also take you all over the world.

-Have you had experience of learning any of the languages above?
+Have you had experience learning any of the languages above?
 What have you found to be the easiest languages to learn?
-We’d love to hear about your experiences.
-Join the conversation on the Rest Less community forum, or leave a comment below.
+We’d love to hear about your experiences in the comments below.